 So what can this baby do?
 The Olympias underwent trials at sea in 1987, 1990, 1992, and 1994.
 In the first one, 170 volunteer men and women took to the oars to power the trireme.
 She reached 9 knots and could turn 180 degrees in one minute, setting an arc of just two and a half ship-lengths.

-These results were achieved with an amateur crew of volunteers, not a troop of slaves rowing for dear life under a seasoned crew.
+These results were achieved with an amateur crew of volunteers, not a seasoned crew.
 Olympias was also considerably overloaded compared to the triremes of old, due to the addition of the steel hypozomata and protective measures.
 Still, the ship proves that the ancient Greek historians didn’t embellish the capabilities of their triremes.

 Olympias isn’t just a revived sliver of history — the ship is making history today, too.
 In 1993, she went to Britan for the celebration of two and a half millennia since the birth of democracy.
 In 2004, she carried the Olympic Flame from Keratsini to the main port of Piraeus, for the Summer Olympic Games.